Business communications have evolved rapidly over the past few decades.

 The global UC market is expected to register a CAGR of 16.8% from 2019 to 2025

 Unified Communications (UC) is the integration of business communication and collaboration tools under a single platform.
-These tools include a virtual phone system, video and audio conferencing, team chat, team presence, file sharing, and more.
+These tools include a virtual phone system, video and audio conferencing, team chat, team presence, and file sharing.

 With UC, employees no longer have to use disconnected, fragmented technologies to communicate internally and externally.
 This leads to cost reduction, improved productivity, support for remote employees, and improved customer experience.
 It’s no wonder why VoIP and UC are seeing such impressive growth.